1. Reading - 15 min. (Ch. 3 of Reconciliation book)

 4. Please practice counting by 2s, 5s, and 10s to 100 backwards and forwards

-2. Spelling – Please practice the spelling words for this week for Thursday’s test (since Friday is a Pro-D Day) – time, ride, like, five, nine, night, might, hide, white, find.
-Challenge words – Sunday, mercy, faithful, saints, souls.
+2. Spelling – Please practice the spelling words for this week for Friday’s test – tube, June, blue, you, cute, rule, rules, would, could, should.
+Challenge words – November, Heaven, sacrament, Bible, peace.
 Please remind your child that only proper nouns are written with capital (uppercase letters).
 All students must write their incorrect spelling words five times each.
 Writing the corrections for the Challenge words is optional.
-Please return Spelling Test booklets with your signature at the latest by Thursday's assessment (so that your child can write in his test in his/her booklet).
+Please return Spelling Test booklets with your signature at the latest by Friday’s assessment (so that your child can write in his test in his/her booklet).

 4. Book Logs - Please consider the option of completing the book log with your child during his/her 15 minutes of nightly reading homework.

-Science: This week your child will learn about how he/she is responsible for completing a little “science project” of sorts.
-It is very simple and will give your child practice in completing requirements listed on a rubric for a mark.
+1. Project – Please help your child complete a little “science project” by completing the requirements listed on the rubric is his/her homework folder for a mark.
 All he/she needs to do is choose a matter that can fit into a small medium gift bag or paper bag and complete the “clues” sheet.
 Your child will need to bring the matter in a bag and the rubric (directions) sheet as well as the clues sheet into school on Thursday, October 30th.
 Please help your child make sure that his/her clues match the matter, that the clue words are written neatly and spelled correctly and that his/her sheet is decorated creatively so that he/she can take pride in his/her project work.
-Please watch for the “What’s the Matter” rubric/clues sheet (front and back) in your child’s red homework folder.

 Health & Career: